Skip to main content

 With your tech set up, you’ll need software to record your presentation.
 Depending on your needs, this might be something to record your screen, record your voice or record yourself with your camera.

-While presentation applications like PowerPoint and Keynote have some built-in screen and presentation recording capabilities, they only allow you to record the presentation.
+While presentation applications like PowerPoint and Keynote have some screen and presentation recording capabilities, they only allow you to record the presentation.

 File storage and sharing tools